Accessibility for Ontarians with Disabilities Act Plan (AODA)

 Customer service that is provided in a manner that is capable of being easily understood or appreciated, easy to get at, enter or obtain meets the definition of accessible customer service.

-- Select this link for the Provincial Guide to Accessibility Standards for Customer Service
+- Provincial Guide to Accessibility Standards for Customer Service

 - Tips on Servicing Customers with Disabilities